oliviadavis593/LeagueSponsor/README.md

 # LeagueSponsor 🏆

--  [LeagueSponsor](https://leaguesponsor.oliviadavis593.vercel.app/) is a full-stack React application designed for the LeagueSide company tech interview!
-The Back-End repo can be found [here](https://github.com/oliviadavis593/LeagueSponser-API)
+-  [LeagueSponsor](https://leaguesponsor.oliviadavis593.vercel.app/) is a fully responsive full-stack React application designed for the LeagueSide company tech interview!
+The Back-End repo can be found [here](https://github.com/oliviadavis593/LeagueSponser-API).

 # How to use the app 📓
 - In progress...